Siemens close to sale of airport logistics unit - Bloomberg

-May 4 German engineering firm Siemens AG is close to finalizing an agreement to sell its logistics and airports solutions business to a group led by billionaire investor Wilbur Ross, Bloomberg reported on Sunday, quoting people familiar with the talks.
+German engineering firm Siemens AG is close to finalising an agreement to sell its logistics and airports solutions business to a group led by billionaire investor Wilbur Ross, Bloomberg reported on Sunday, quoting people familiar with the talks.

 Officials at Siemens were not immediately available for comment.